Daniel-Wittgenstein/jinx/knownbugs.md

 we want to allow empty choices as fallback. probably not. so issue an error if choice is empty, instead)

++ a line ".g" will give an error, but an incorrect error: there is no label g. this should be paarsed as goto command without label target. same for ".goto"

 + ...